apache/accumulo-testing/README.md

 ## Agitator

-The agitator will periodically kill the Accumulo master, tablet server, and Hadoop data node processes on random nodes.
-Before running the agitator you should create `accumulo-testing-env.sh` in `conf/` and review all of the agitator settings.
+The agitator will periodically kill the Accumulo manager, tablet server, and Hadoop data node processes on random nodes.
+Before running the agitator you should create `accumulo-testing-env.sh` in `conf/` and review all the agitator settings.
 The command below will start the agitator:

             ./bin/agitator start

-You can run this script as root and it will properly start processes as the user you configured in `env.sh` (`AGTR_HDFS_USER` for the data node and `AGTR_ACCUMULO_USER` for Accumulo processes).
+Running this script as root will properly start processes as the user you configured in `env.sh` (`AGTR_HDFS_USER` for the data node and `AGTR_ACCUMULO_USER` for Accumulo processes).
 If you run it as yourself and the `AGTR_HDFS_USER` and `AGTR_ACCUMULO_USER` values are the same as your user, the agitator will not change users.
 In the case where you run the agitator as